Skip to Main Content

 Frequently asked questions

-• Whether you purchase a stand-alone policy, add a specific endorsement to your home insurance or increase your personal property coverage limits, increasing your jewelry insurance will be an added cost.
+• Whether you purchase a standalone policy, add a specific endorsement to your home insurance or increase your personal property coverage limits, increasing your jewelry insurance will be an added cost.
 The amount may vary depending on factors like the value of your jewelry and your existing coverage limits.
 It’s worth shopping around and comparing home insurance quotes to see which company offers the best jewelry coverage for the price.

-• In general, home insurance covers jewelry theft if it happens outside the home, up to policy limits.
+• In general, home insurance covers jewelry theft if it happens outside the home, up to your policy limits.
 However, there may be certain stipulations, such as if you’ve indicated to your insurance company that the jewelry is in storage, vaulted or not worn.
 You can check with your licensed insurance agent to understand how your jewelry coverage works in these circumstances.